Stories from the DEG

-I’m happy to announce that the Dakota EcoGarden will be receiving about $5000 in cash from an UPROXX contest that I entered and won in Nancy Waidtlow’s honor.
+I’m happy to announce that the Dakota EcoGarden will receive $5000 in cash after winning an UPROXX contest that I entered in Nancy Waidtlow’s honor.
 Nancy is the owner & founder of the Dakota EcoGarden, an eco-friendly residence that helps the homeless in Fresno.

 This is the link to the Game Changer Contest submission page:

 The official UPROXX article on Nancy Waidtlow can be found here:

 Feel free to check out the winning 500-word essay and the 6 pictures that I submitted to the contest:

 Hi.
 My name is Mariano Marquez (Mario Marquez).
 I’m a filmmaker from San Francisco, CA who’s doing a feature documentary on the homeless situation in Fresno, CA. After working on this project for the last 5 years, I’ve met a lot of great people who are trying to end homelessness in Fresno.
 Out of all the people I’ve met, there’s one person who stands out for me.
 That one person who I view as a game changer is Nancy Waidtlow.
 In July of 2012, Nancy, a 75-year-old retired teacher, selflessly purchased a 0.6 acre lot in West Fresno with money from her own savings, where she founded the Dakota EcoGarden in late 2013.
 That was the perfect time for the Dakota EcoGarden’s grand opening.